 Add oil until it just begins to flow out of the oil level.
 Dispose of used oil in locally approved manner.

-- (4) If the oil level is below the plug hole, supply oil through a plug hole. - ♠ When checking the oil level, press the parking brake switch and fix front and rear frames using the safety lock bar. - As the machine is hot after operation, wait until the temperature has dropped. - Set the plug of planetary gear in parallel to the ground.
+- A When checking the oil level, press the parking brake switch and fix front and rear frames using the safety lock bar. - As the machine is hot after operation, wait until the temperature has dropped. - Set the plug of planetary gear in parallel to the ground.

-35) LUBRICATION
+32) LUBRICATION

-- (1) Supply grease through the grease nipple, using grease gun. - (2) After lubricating, clean off spilled grease. - A Press the parking brake switch and fix front and rear tires with blocks. - A Set the mast and forks in a stable position and turn the hydraulic safety lock valve into the lock position.
+- (1) Supply grease through the grease nipple, using grease gun.

+- (2) After lubricating, clean off spilled grease.

+- A Set the parking brake and fix front and rear tires with blocks.

+- A Set the mast and forks in a stable position and turn the hydraulic safety lock valve into the lock position.

-(3) Lubrication points
+- (3) Lubrication points

-1 Adjust cylinder: 2EA
+- 1 Adjust cylinder : 2EA

-2 Forks: 2EA
+- 2 Forks : 2EA

-3 Tilt cylinder: Left/Right, 2EA
+- 3 Tilt cylinder : Left/Right, 2EA

-4 Lift chain: 2EA
+- 4 Lift chain : 2EA

-5 Mast support : Left/Right, 2EA
+- 5 Mast support : Left/Right, 2EA

-5 Steering axle : 5EA
+- 6 Steering axle : 10EA